fealoia/pixczar/README.txt

 Positive Tests:
 1. Array Assign* - creation of array and assignment of an element
 2. Array Initialization* - initialize array with elements on creation
+3. Else If* - executes the body of an else if condition
-3. For - for loop with all 3 header conditions and a body
+4. For - for loop with all 3 header conditions and a body
-4. If/Else - run else body when the 'if' condition fails
+5. If/Else - run else body when the 'if' condition fails
-5. PostOps* - post expressions will change value of an int and return the result
+6. PostOps* - post expressions will change value of an int and return the result
-6. PreOps* - pre expressions will change the value of an int and return the previous value
+7. PreOps* - pre expressions will change the value of an int and return the previous value
-7. Reassign Variable - variable can be reassigned to a new value later in program
+8. Reassign Variable - variable can be reassigned to a new value later in program
-8. While - as long as the condition is true, program will run the body of the 'while' loop
+9. While - as long as the condition is true, program will run the body of the 'while' loop

 Negative Tests:
 1. Array Assignment Wrong Type* - can't fill an array with elements of incorrect type